coolOrangeLabs/powerflc-samples/coolorange.flc.sync.folder/README.md

 ### Workflow Settings

 #### Valid States
-All Fusion Lifecycle items in the selected state will be transferred to Vault.
+All Fusion 360 Manage items in the selected state will be transferred to Vault.

 #### Target Folder
 The destination folder for the synchronization.
-All Fusion Lifecycle items that are created as folder/project in Vault will be created in the selected Vault directory.
+All Fusion 360 Manage items that are created as folder/project in Vault will be created in the selected Vault directory.

 #### Folder Category
 The category of the folder/project that is created in Vault.